Driving Iceland’s ring road has to be one of the greatest road trips in the world.

-My biggest advice is a) not to rush the ring road – lass than a week is not enough and b) don’t fret at the fact that you can’t do it all in the time you have.
-Driving the entire ring road and doing all the activities there are is pretty much impossible unless you have a few spare months (and a lot of money).
+My biggest advice is a) not to rush the ring road – a week isn’t really enough to do and see everything and b) don’t fret at the fact that you can’t do it all in the time you have.
+Driving the entire ring road and doing all the activities there are is pretty much impossible unless you have weeks and weeks (and a lot of money).
 The free scenery (waterfalls, mountains, glaciers) and hiking will keep you entertained.

 So with all that in mind, here’s my Iceland ring road itinerary, with pictures, tips and activity ideas to help you plan your own perfect Iceland road trip!